-Composition Fellows enjoy weekly masterclasses, individual meetings with resident and guest faculty, and opportunities to meet with visiting composers during the world-renowned Festival of Contemporary Music.
+Composition Fellows enjoy weekly classes, individual meetings with resident and guest faculty, and opportunities to meet with visiting composers during the world-renowned Festival of Contemporary Music.

 The program includes sessions with BSO musicians and librarians, resident faculty who are new music specialists, and experts in the areas of publishing, licensing, and more.